saitejachakravarthula-DS/PW-Skills/Module 4/Tuples vs Sets .md

-# comparison of the use cases for tuples and sets in Python programming:
+# Comparison of the use cases for tuples and sets in Python programming:

 | Use Case                    | Tuples                                                     | Sets                                                        |
 |-----------------------------|------------------------------------------------------------|-------------------------------------------------------------|